International students

 If you are made an offer you will need to provide the following:

-As an international applicant to NIDA, if you are made an offer you must demonstrate that you can financially support yourself for the duration of your studies.
+• As an international applicant to NIDA, if you are made an offer you must demonstrate that you can financially support yourself for the duration of your studies.
 You must complete the GTE/Financial Declaration Form and, if required, submit evidence of your capacity to fund all living costs, fees and other associated costs.
 For required fund amounts, please visit Fees.

 You will need to provide:

-- If the bank account is held under a different name, the account holder must declare that the funds will be used for your degree fees and costs
+If the bank account is held under a different name, the account holder must declare that the funds will be used for your degree fees and costs

-- Proof of completion: These are certificates of completion for prior degrees.
+• Proof of completion: these are certificates of completion for prior degrees.
 If you are currently studying, the testamur for this degree can be submitted later, once available.
 Your application can be provisionally assessed without these.
 All pages of one testamur, including the original language copy, should be provided in one document.

-Please note: Documents will be verified at a later date.
+NB.
+Documents will be verified at a later date.
 You must be prepared to present your original documents to NIDA for inspection prior to enrolment if requested, so you will need to bring your original documents with you.
 Additionally, NIDA may verify your documents with your home institution.
 If your documents can’t be verified, you may be required to bring the originals to NIDA for verification.